andrearcaina/fafnir/docs/development.md

 ## Prerequisites
 - **Go 1.21+** - For microservices development
 - **Docker & Docker Compose** - For containerized development
+- **Minikube & kubectl** - For Kubernetes local cluster and container orchestration
 - **Make** - For build automation (use WSL2 on Windows)

 ## Quick Setup